MooreKyle/MooreKyle/README.md

-If you have any interesting ideas for projects, especially in the area of IoT (Internet of Things), I would love to hear about them, and consider exploring them!
+If you have any interesting ideas for projects, especially in the area of IoT (Internet of Things), I would love to hear about them and explore them.
+I will also like to hear about what you do in your field of study.

 Thank you for stopping by!